nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 We will use this section to document implementation details regarding GUI-related features.

 #### 4.9.1 Filter tag panel
-Filter tag panel involves the use of a listener to watch for any changes in the UniqueTagList.
+Filter tag panel involves the use of a listener to watch for any changes in the `UniqueTagList`.
 Once a change is detected, it will update the UI accordingly.
-The tricky part is to get UniqueTagList to work with the TagPanel listener.
-We also have to constantly monitor the reference states of UniqueTagList so that tags panel automatically removes tags that are no longer referenced by any clients.
+The tricky part is to get `UniqueTagList` to work with the `TagPanel` listener.
+We also have to constantly monitor the reference states of `UniqueTagList` so that tags panel automatically removes tags that are no longer referenced by any clients.
 For this, some sort of Garbage collection mechanism must exist.

-Below, we will see how creating and modifying the client have an effect on the UniqueTagList.
-Client modification can be seen as the entry point that triggers the chain of tag modification operations and thus the UI update of the TagPanel.
+Below, we will see how creating and modifying the client have an effect on the `UniqueTagList`.
+Client modification can be seen as the entry point that triggers the chain of tag modification operations and thus the UI update of the `TagPanel`.
-#####4.9.1.1 Add a new client
+##### 4.9.1.1 Add a new client
 The following activity diagram summarizes what happens when a user executes an add command:

 <p align="center">
 <img src="images/AddUserTagActivityDiagram.png" width="250" />
 </p>

-#####4.9.1.1 Edit a client
+##### 4.9.1.1 Edit a client
 The following activity diagram summarizes what happens when a user executes an edit command:

 <p align="center">
 <img src="images/EditUserTagActivityDiagram.png" width="250" />
 </p>

-#####4.9.1.1 Delete a client
+##### 4.9.1.1 Delete a client
 The following activity diagram summarizes what happens when a user executes an delete command:

 <p align="center">